MrJ-v2-718/DatabaseDoodles/README.md

 # DatabaseDoodles
-My documented exploration of SQL
+DatabaseDoodles are my documented exploration of SQL.